Written by 7:29 am HRMS

 Artificial Intelligence (AI)

-• Outcome: Allows HR departments to predict needs and upcoming challenges, such as early identification of existing employees or forecasting future talent gaps.
+Predictive Analytics uses historical data to forecast future trends and outcomes.
+It allows HR departments to predict needs and upcoming challenges, such as early identification of at-risk employees or forecasting talent gaps.

-These four kinds of HR analytics, used together, give a total framework for managing people, improving the HR processes, and aligning the HR strategy with the organisational goals.
+Together, these four types of HR Analytics provide a complete framework for managing people, improving HR processes, and aligning HR strategy with organisational goals.

 What is HR Analytics Used For?